Reading time: 12 minutes

 6 Competencies of Resilience

-Master Resilience Training (MRT) is a 10-day resilience-training program that is offered by the United States Army.
+Master Resilience Training (MRT) is a 10-day resilience training program offered by the United States Army.
 It is a joint effort between the Positive Psychology Center at the University of Pennsylvania and the United States Army.

 The goal of this training is to build resilience in non-commissioned army officers.
-Learn more about it here.
+Its curriculum helps build the following six core competencies of resilience: Self-Awareness, Self-Regulation, Optimism, Mental Agility, Strengths of Character, and Connection.

 7 C’s of Resilience